ibm-cloud-docs/openwhisk/openwhisk_reference.md

 Follow the instructions for [packaged swift actions](./openwhisk_actions.html#packaging-an-action-as-a-swift-executable) to include dependencies using a Package.swift.

-Swift 4.1 Actions can use the following packages when using single swift source file:
+Swift 4.1 Actions can use the following packages when using single Swift source file:
 - Watson Developer Cloud SDK version 0.21.0, https://github.com/watson-developer-cloud/swift-sdk

 ### Migrating Swift 3.1.1 to Swift 4.1